-And as of July 2016, the only other hostel in Austin is the Firehouse on 6th Street.
+The only other hostel in Austin is the Firehouse on 6th Street.
 I met a girl staying there who said it was cool but I didn’t get to try it firsthand.
 Could be worth a try!

 Just let me know if you have any questions on hostels in Austin in the comments box below.